caydgreen/hacker-news/README.md

 Created by Cayla Green using next.js

+## System Requirements

+- Node.js 10.13 or later
+- MacOS, Windows (including WSL), and Linux are supported

 ## Prompt

 - Display stories in a paginated fashion, being able to select between showing 10, 25, or 50 stories per page